Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 What is synthetic monitoring?

 Synthetic monitoring is an active monitoring practice that simulates user interactions with a system.
-This can be in the form of an app or website, or any type of software that is exposed to end users.
-The data generated from the simulated interactions is collected and analyzed to evaluate how the users behave and how the system responds to users’ input and actions.
-By simulating user actions and workflows, organizations can proactively validate and monitor their applications’ behavior and performance.
+This could be through an app, a website, or any software that users engage with.
+The data collected from these simulated interactions is analyzed to see how users behave and how the system responds to their inputs and actions.
+By replicating user actions and workflows, organizations can proactively validate and monitor their applications’ behavior and performance.

-Synthetic monitoring is also referred to as proactive monitoring as it does not wait for events to happen but creates scenarios to verify how the system behaves.
-It can validate systems’ performance and availability in an active manner.
-In contrast, classic monitoring efforts that analyze only real data are referred to as passive monitoring.
+Often referred to as proactive monitoring, synthetic monitoring doesn’t just sit back and wait for issues to arise; it actively creates scenarios to see how the system performs.
+This means it can validate a system's performance and availability in real-time.
+On the flip side, traditional monitoring methods that only analyze actual data are known as passive monitoring.

 How does synthetic monitoring work?